What is sales enablement?

 The most considerable challenges that teams have had to overcome include:

-• Delivering effective onboarding and everboarding that sets team members up for success and helps reduce employee churn amidst the Great Resignation or Reshuffle
+• Delivering effective onboarding and everboarding (AKA continuous training) that sets team members up for long-term success

 • Delivering training in smaller chunks that are easier to digest and easier to use for reinforcement of specific skills and knowledge